The Residency

 YEAR 1 TEACHING

 Candidates who successfully meet certification and program requirements are eligible to serve as a full time teacher of record in a partner district during the second year of the program.
 During the first 4 months, they take a class called Planning Seminar and are mentored by a Sponsor Teacher for support.
-After successful experience, candidates apply for an Initial Teaching Certification.
+After 10 months of successful teaching experience as a teacher of record, candidates apply for an Initial Teaching Certification.

 Interested?
 Click here to contact us!